outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      handles in IPC communication will naturally generate errors in case of peer respawn as the job identifier as changed.

-   * **shmh_t: task**: Identify Shared memory.
+   * **shmh_t: shared memory**: Identify Shared memory.
 A shared memory is a memory region declared at built time that has a `taskh_t` owner.
 A SHM can be shared with another `taskh_t` and have dedicted associated permissions set only the SHM owner can define.
      In terms of mapping, SHM are under the control of the memory manager (see below).